onomondo/onomondo-live/README.md

 Capture all traffic between a device and the network, seen from the network's perspective.

-Output to a PCAP file, or pipe to another tool that can read PCAP files (like Wireshark).
+Output to a pcap file, or pipe to another tool that can read pcap files (like Wireshark).

 ## Installation